 2010).
 It was conceived to 'promote awareness of the ways in which intercultural dialogue can help create strong and cohesive communities in an increasingly culturally diverse Europe' (Wood 2010, 12).
 Thus, the ICP represents a different means by which a policy frame of recognition is being formulated and applied at the local level in France to those identified by the scholars discussed above.
 This is because it does not simply involve the flexibility of local policymakers as a key means by which policy is formulated and applied.
 Rather, it also demonstrates how transnational European governance is influencing policy at the local level in France.
 This is because the ICP is a joint project of the EC and the CoE that includes twenty-four cities across Europe including Lyon.
-While it clearly does not include every city with significant new minorities in Europe, it is an important example of a possible beginning in a convergence in European minority policy for new minorities as that which has already been put into practice that seek to guarantee cultural rights for national minorities (Kraus 2011).
+While it clearly does not include every city with significant new minorities in European minority policy for new minorities as that which has already been put into practice that seek to guarantee cultural rights for national minorities (Kraus 2011).
 As such, the aims and rationale for the ICP are ambitious: